 In the state of Nevada, 266 people were killed in trucking accidents over a 10-year period.
 According to this research, most of those who suffer wrongful death in large vehicle collisions are occupants of smaller vehicles.

-What Are The Most Common Types of Truck Accidents?
+What Are The Most Common Types of Commercial Truck Accidents?

 Some truck accidents are more common than others.
 Some are more serious than others.